kjacks89/QRcodes/README.md

 ### Printing
 When printing, I used CSS to hide everything except for the QR codes.
-The QR codes are positioned at the top left of the page.
+The QR codes are then positioned at the top left of the page.
 These changes are to avoid wasting ink and paper.

 ### Browser Compatibility